VOMPECCC: A Modular Completion Framework for Emacs

 Created: April 2021.
 Stars: ~1,800.
 Available on: GNU ELPA.

 Orderless is a completion style — it plugs into Emacs's completion-styles variable, the standard mechanism for controlling how user input is matched against candidates.
-Where built-in styles like basic require prefix matching and flex does single-pattern fuzzy matching, Orderless splits your input into space-separated components and matches candidates that contain all components in any order.
+Where built-in styles like basic require prefix matching and flex does single-pattern fuzzy matching, Orderless splits your input into space-separated components and matches candidates that contain all components in any order (Orderless reveals its namesake 😜).

 Each component can independently use a different matching method: